KuromeSama6/callsign-uid/README.md

 - For any consonants, `B` is the lowest data level, `Z` is the highest.

 According to these rules, the denary number `0` would translate to `ABCAB000A` in CUID.
 The denary number `1` would translate to `ABCAB000B`.

----
-## Flaws
-It is important to know that an algorithm that generates a pronounceable word is prone to generating innapropriate or vulgar words.
-While there is an filter for vulgar words, it is not fool-proof.